marcovirgolin/marcovirgolin.github.io/curriculum.md

   - Session chair for the Symposium on Evolutionary Intelligence "[*Back to the Future and Beyond - Traversing the Ever-Evolving Landscape of Evolutionary Algorithms*](http://bit.ly/2k2XKMq)" (2019)

 ## Notable Talks
-- _Highly-Individualized Dose Reconstruction for Pediatric Abdominal Radiotherapy with Machine Learning_ @ ESTRO 2020, Vienna, Austria (scheduled to happen in April 2020)
+- _Highly-Individualized Dose Reconstruction for Pediatric Abdominal Radiotherapy with Machine Learning_ @ ESTRO 2020, Vienna, Austria (scheduled to happen in August 2020)
 - _Giving Sight to Recombination for More Scalable Genetic Programming_ @ Visit to ALFA group Feb 2020, Computer Science & Artificial Intelligence Lab, MIT, Boston, USA
 - _Evolutionary Machine Learning for 3D Radiation Dose Reconstruction_ @ Delft AI Meetup Jan 2020, Delft, the Netherlands
 - _Linear Scaling with and within Semantic Backpropagation-based Genetic Programming for Symbolic Regression_ @ GECCO 2019 in Prague, Czech Republic